Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Numerical simulations

 In Fig.~\ref{fig:transf_alpha}, we plot transfer functions $\T{UU}^\shellK$, $\T{SS}^\shellK$, $\T{SU}^\shellK$, and $\T{US}^\shellK$ defined as rate of change of energy in shell $\shellK$ for simulations representing moderate and high Mach numbers as well as strong and weak cooling (see Table~\ref{tab:simulations}).
 We adopt octave binning, i.e. $\shellK\,\equiv k \in [K/2,2K[$, as in \cite{Grete2017a}.
 In each case, the transfer functions are averaged over an interval of at least five dynamical timescales $T$ in steps of $0.2T$.

-The top panels show the total energy transfers $\T{tot}^\shellK$ (solid black lines) and the sum of kinetic and internal energy transfers, $\T{UU}^\shellK+\T{SS}^\shellK$ (dot-dashed black lines) in comparison to $\T{UU}^\shellK$ and $\T{SS}^\shellK$.
+Figure~\ref{fig:transf_alpha} (a,b,c,d) shows the total energy transfers $\T{tot}^\shellK$ (solid black lines) and the sum of kinetic and internal energy transfers, $\T{UU}^\shellK+\T{SS}^\shellK$ (dot-dashed black lines) in comparison to $\T{UU}^\shellK$ and $\T{SS}^\shellK$.
 The energy-containing range at low wavenumbers is excluded here.
 It is rather obvious that there is no extended range of wavenumbers that could be interpreted as inertial range in the sense discussed in Section~\ref{sec:ShellEn}, i.e.\ neither $\T{tot}^\shellK$ or $\T{UU}^\shellK$ vanishes in between negative (energy-containing range) and positive (dissipation range) peaks.
 However, $\T{tot}^\shellK$ crosses zero in three out of four cases.
 As a working hypothesis, we adopt the criterion that an approximate inertial range requires $|\T{tot}^\shellK|$ to be less than $0.1$ times its peak value and $\T{tot}^\shellK$ to be negative or sufficiently close to zero ($0.01$ times the maximum) in at least one shell $\shellK \ge 10$ (at lower wavenumbers, the forcing significantly contributes to the energy transfer, which we checked for selected cases).
 The resulting wavenumber ranges are gray shaded in the plots and summarized for all simulations in Table~\ref{tab:powerlaw}.
-At best, there is a marginal inertial range for nearly isothermal turbulence ($\alpha=1000$) in Fig.~\ref{fig:transf_alpha}.
-For $\alpha=10$, there appears to be an imbalance of energy at intermediate scales and, as a result, no inertial range defined by our criterion exists in the case $V=1.0$, corresponding to Mach numbers around $1.7$.
-In contrast, we find a relatively wide inertial range for $V=4.0$ with forcing dominated by compressive modes ($\zeta=0.25$), even though the flow does not enter a statistically stationary regime in this case (the Mach number gradually decreases, as the cooling is not efficient enough).
+At best, there is a marginal inertial range for nearly isothermal turbulence ($\alpha=1000$) in Fig.~\ref{fig:transf_alpha} (a) and (c).
+For $\alpha=10$, there appears to be an imbalance of energy at intermediate scales and, as a result, no inertial range defined by our criterion exists in the case $V=1.0$, corresponding to Mach numbers around $1.7$ (b).
+In contrast, we find a relatively wide inertial range for $V=4.0$ (d) with forcing dominated by compressive modes ($\zeta=0.25$), even though the flow does not enter a statistically stationary regime in this case (the Mach number gradually decreases, as the cooling is not efficient enough).
 This shows that inertial-range behavior is limited by the interplay between the compressibility of the flow, the forcing, and thermodynamics.
+This particularly applies to the forcing, as the coupling of the acceleration field to the velocity field through density variations in the compressible regime introduces significant net transfer of energy on the largest scale ($k \lesssim 10$), see also Fig. 7 in \citep{Grete2017a}.